 - 1-2 teaspoons of salt: bought in bulk from Berkeley Bowl

 Honey is completely optional.
 You can use maple syrup for a little extra sweetener, but I like to sneak honey into my diet for allergies.
-Make sure it’s local raw honey native to your area!
+Make sure it’s local raw honey that is native to your area!

-Step 1: If you don’t have roasted peanuts to start out with, roast them on a baking sheet at 325-350 for around 10 minutes.
+If you don’t have roasted peanuts to start out with, roast them on a baking sheet at 325-350F for around 10 minutes.

-Step 3: Once it’s reached the desired creamy consistency, add in your salt and sweetener.
+Once it’s reached the desired creamy consistency, add in your salt and sweetener.

-Step 4: Blend a little bit more.
+Blend a little bit more.
 Sometimes the honey can cause it to thicken a bit.
 You can add a touch of oil if necessary.

-for almond butter:
+making almond butter:

-Use all of the same steps, sub almonds for peanuts.
+Use all of the same steps, but sub almonds for peanuts.
 It will take longer to break down the almonds.

-for sun butter:
+making sun butter: